wang-yan-github/vim-cheatsheet/README_EN.md

 :echo $HOME         # Output the location of the user vimrc configuration file, stored in the user's home directory
 ```

 **Vim configuration instructions, please refer to [vimrc configuration file](../vimrc) for details.
-Note: Vim configuration can be set individually in command mode and only takes effect in the current window！**
+Note: Vim configuration can be set individually in command mode and only takes effect in the current window!**

 ```bash
 syntax              # List the defined grammar items